-- This is a disappointing result but will be a realistic and common one - More positively, think of WGS as 'searching' for signals needles in haystacks - and finding a few - We focus on the signals with highest signal:noise ratios the low-hanging fruit - We acknowledge there are (plausibly) many more needles/fruit/clichés out there to be found, when more data become available and we are not 'wrong', because not claiming anything is not 'accepting the null hypothesis' and so can't be incorrectly accepting the null, a.k.a. 'making a Type II error'
+- This is a disappointing result but will be a realistic and common one - More positively, think of WGS as 'searching' for signals needles in haystacks - and finding a few - We focus on the signals with highest signal:noise ratios the low-hanging fruit - We acknowledge there are (plausibly) many more needles/fruit/clichés out there to be found, when more data become available - and we are not 'wrong', because not claiming anything is not 'accepting the null hypothesis' and so can't be incorrectly accepting the null, a.k.a. 'making a Type II error'

 Beware!
-This is all not the same as a negative result in well-powered clinical trial - Stat 101 may not apply.
+This is all not the same as a negative result in wellpowered clinical trial - which not all stat courses acknowledge.